p-lambda/jukemir/README.md

 docker run -it --rm -v $(pwd)/mywavs:/input -v $(pwd)/mywavs_jukebox:/output jukemir/representations_jukebox
 ```

 Note that each container also takes two optional arguments as input, `--batch_size` and `--batch_idx`, which can be used to compute representations for a subset (batch) of the input WAV file directory.
 This is useful for parallelizing computation across several workers.

-Note that, because `choi` uses batchnorm during inference, its representations will differ if `--batch_size` is changed from its default value of `256` (not recommended).
+Because `choi` uses batchnorm during inference, its representations will differ if `--batch_size` is changed from its default value of `256` (not recommended).
 All other representations are invariant to batch size.
+Note that `musicnn`, `clmr`, and `jukebox` should be run on a machine with a GPU.

 The following Python script will generate all of the Docker commands needed to re-extract all representations for all datasets (see [`scripts/extract.sh`](scripts/extract.sh) for output).
 We highly recommend executing these commands in parallel in your own computing environment, as running them one at a time will take a long time.